rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ![dims foliage](dims.png)
 _Foliage rendering in Dims_

-Dims is an open world game/experience creation platform.
+Dims is an open world creation platform.

-In their latest [dev log](https://www.youtube.com/watch?v=jgkhsY8aZO8) they demonstrate their new foliage rendering and spawning system, where all a user needs to do is paint terrain and trees and foliage will spawn automatically, based on some user configable "habitat rules".
+In their latest [dev log](https://www.youtube.com/watch?v=jgkhsY8aZO8) they demonstrate a new foliage rendering and spawning system, which automatically spawns foliage and trees based on "habitat rules".
+This means a user can simply "paint" a world and it will get populated with plants and rocks automatically.

-They are also planing to host a screenshot competition soon, where anyone will be able to get access to the platform and get creative.
-Sign up for their newsletter on their website to get notified when it starts!
+They are also planing to host a screenshot competition in the next few weeks for anyone who would like to try out the platform and create their own landscapes.
+Sign up for the newsletter on their website to get notified when it starts!

 _Discussions:
 [Foliage rendering on reddit](https://www.reddit.com/r/rust_gamedev/comments/ujhr3c/the_start_of_a_tool_that_lets_you_tweak_how_and/),